-Usually you will write your book in a typical 8 ½ x 11 page size.
-However, if you will be creating tables, charts, graphs or other similar items you should consider setting your page size to the size you plan on printing your book.
-If you create it for a full size sheet and your book is 5 x 8, they will likely have to be redone to fit within the smaller size.
+Most likely, you will write your book in a typical 8 1/2 x 11 page size in Word.
+However, if you will be creating tables, charts, graphs, or other similar items you should consider setting your page size to the size you plan on printing your book.
+If you create your tables or other elements for an 8 1/2 x 11 page and your book is smaller, such as 5 x 8, they might need to be redone to fit the smaller size.

 8. Using an Extra Paragraph Break (Or More) to Create Extra Space for a Scene Break

-It is common when writing to create a visual break when there is a scene change in a book.
+It is common when writing to create a visual break when there is a scene change or time lapse in a book.
 Often this is done by simply inserting a few extra paragraph breaks before the new scene.
-The problem occurs when your book is sent to your formatter as one of the first things they will usually do is a find and replace to replace two paragraph breaks with a single one as placing two paragraph breaks between paragraphs is a common mistake they correct for (see #2).
+The problem occurs when your book is sent to your book designer.
+One of the first things they will usually do is a find and replace to replace two paragraph breaks with a single one, as placing two paragraph breaks between paragraphs is a common mistake they correct for (see #2).
 If you only use paragraph breaks to create the scene breaks they can be lost in the formatting process.

-Instead I suggest inserting a few asterisks (***) between scene breaks then instructing the formatter on how you want them to appear visually.
-This way they will not accidently be lost and it will be clear to the formatter where the scene break is so they can format it accordingly.
+I suggest inserting a few asterisks (***) between scene breaks, then instructing your designer on how you want them to appear visually.
+This way, they will not accidentally be lost and it will be clear to your designer where the scene break is located and they can format it accordingly.

 9. Using Paragraph Breaks to Create a Page Break

-Instead, insert a hard page break (Insert > Page break) to start a new page.
+Instead, insert a hard page break (Insert > Page break) or a Section Break (Layout > Breaks > Next page or Odd page to start a new page.
 Also, only place a page break in places such as between chapters, after title pages, etc., not between pages within a chapter.